purpleleaves007/WiGRUNT/README.md

 # WiGRUNT code
-Note: Before the paper is accepted, please send an email to zhangxianghfut@gmail.com or zhangxiang@mail.hfut.edu.cn to obtain the decompression password.
+Note: Our paper has benn accepted by IEEE Transactions on Human-Machine Systems, the password of the code is sac123.

 This project contains two folders, matlab and python, respectively.
-The former is used to preprocess and visualize CSI data, and the latter is our Dual-Attention CSI Network (DACN) for gesture recognition.
+The former is used to preprocess and visualize CSI data, and the latter is our Dual-Attention CSI Network (DACN) for gesture recognition, and please change the pretrained to 'True' of the ResNet model.
+If you have any question, please refer to zhangxianghfut@gmail.com or zhangxiang@mail.hfut.edu.cn.

 ### matlab
 For CSI visualization